MitchTODO/LiteStarView/README.md

 # 📋 Setup

+### 1. Create StarView

-### 1. Create and drop a UIView then set the class to StarView.
+Create and drop a UIView then set the class to StarView.

 <img src="ReadmePic/setClass.png" height="90" alt="class"/>